zagui440s/personalCP/week-01/day1/cli-git-vs-code.md

   - or type `q!` to quit without saving
   - Like I said, extremely awkward.
 Some love it but I avoid it like the plague.

-  > The difference between `vi` and `vim` is just that `vi` was xcreated first and is less feature-rich, but `vim` is the standard built-in Linux text editor at this point.
+  > The difference between `vi` and `vim` is just that `vi` was xcreated first and is less feature-rich, but `vim` is the standard built-in UNIX text editor at this point.

 #### Interrupts (Nice to Know)